 - Recording observations and documenting findings on an inspection checklist

-To ensure that inspections are conducted in an efficient, well-organized, and timely fashion, pre-determine an appropriate number of employees to talk to, ensuring that you get an adequate sample from different departments and/or work areas.
-Have a notebook or paper and clipboard on hand for taking notes during conversations, and note any pertinent observations.
+Take notes during conversations, and write down any relevant observations.
 Use a standard customized inspection checklist to keep you on track and to ensure no items are forgotten or overlooked.

-Talking to Workers
+Talking to Employees

 As you inspect the workplace and work through your checklist items, make general observations.
 Are there new hazards that have yet to be identified?
-If so, make note and add them to the checklist.
-Observation also allows for the evaluation of already implemented controls and safe work practices to determine if they ware working as intended, and without inadvertently creating new hazards.
+If so, make a note and add them to the checklist.
+Observation also allows for the evaluation of already implemented controls and safe work practices to determine if they are working as intended, and without inadvertently creating new hazards.

 Using an Inspection Checklist